ExpiditionVortex/AmplifyBug_IndirectDiffuseLight/README.md

 # Amplify Bug - Indirect Diffuse Light
+**Unity Version Info**
-Version: 2022.3.5f1 LTS, URP 14
+2022.3.5f1 LTS, URP 14

+**Description**
-Description: Indirect diffuse lighting node works properly in editor but results in large visual artifacts when built.
+Indirect diffuse lighting node works properly in editor but results in large visual artifacts when built.
+You can find the node inside the shader Shader_Cel.

+**How To Replicate**
-How To Replicate: Build the project.
+Build the project.
 Use WASD to move around if you do not see the artifacts initially.